thecloer/algorithm/README.md

 This repository is the collection of problems I've solved along with my solutions.
 Problems are sourced from [BOJ](https://www.acmicpc.net/), [Programmers](https://school.programmers.co.kr/learn/challenges), [SWEA](https://swexpertacademy.com/main/code/problem/problemList.do) and [LeetCode](https://leetcode.com/problemset/all/)

-LeetCode solution is on [this repository](https://github.com/thecloer/LeetCode)
+LeetCode solutions are on [this repository](https://github.com/thecloer/LeetCode)

 ## Folder Structure